Governments reject latest EU budget compromise

-BRUSSELS A compromise proposal on the European Union's long-term budget, cutting more than 50 billion euros (40 billion pounds) from the original blueprint, ran into a crossfire of criticism on Tuesday from governments on both sides of the spending debate.
+BRUSSELS A compromise proposal on the European Union's long-term budget, cutting more than 50 billion euros ($64.5 billion) from the original blueprint, ran into a crossfire of criticism on Tuesday from governments on both sides of the spending debate.

 The plan by the EU's Cypriot presidency, sent to capitals late on Monday, recommended the deepest cuts to infrastructure spending in the poorest member states to reduce the total bill, with a less drastic reduction in farm subsidies.